canalplus/rx-player/doc/api/Miscellaneous/MultiThreading.md

 ## Limitations

-Note that the `"multithread"` mode can only run on a `loadVideo` call if all the following conditions are respected:
+Note that the `"multithread"` mode will only run on a `loadVideo` call if all the following conditions are respected:

 -   Your supported platforms both are compatible to the `WebWorker` browser feature (the great majority are) and WebAssembly (very old platforms might